WILLIAM

 commission will be rendered more apparent by adverting to that provision in the

-second section of the second article of the constitution, which authorises congress 'to vest by law the appointment of such
+second section of the second article of the constitution, which authorises

-inferior officers as they think proper, in the president alone, in the courts
+think proper, in the president alone, in the courts of law, or in the heads of

-of law, or in the heads of departments;' thus contemplating cases where the law
+departments;' thus contemplating cases where the law may direct the president

-may direct the president to commission an officer appointed by the courts or by
+to commission an officer appointed by the courts or by the heads of

-perhaps, could not legally be refused.
+legally be refused.

-Although that clause of the constitution
+Although that clause of the

-which requires the president to commission all the officers of the United States, may never have been applied to officers appointed
+constitution which requires the president to commission all the officers of the

-otherwise than by himself, yet it would be difficult to deny the legislative
+by himself, yet it would be difficult to deny the legislative power to apply it

-power to apply it to such cases.
-Of consequence the constitutional distinction
+to such cases.
+Of consequence the constitutional distinction between the

-commissioned officers appointed by an authority other than his own.
+officers appointed by an authority other than his own.

 It follows too, from the existence